HattrickNZ/ExData_Plotting1/project2/README.md

 The 6 questions below with answers and plots are below for your convenience.

 ##Question 1.
-1.Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
+Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

 Answer.
 Yes, based on the below plot.